-8. Accounting and Auditing Related Requirements We normally require the accountants' reports and financial statements of overseas issuers seeking a primary or secondary listing on the Exchange to conform to the Hong Kong Financial Reporting Standards or the International Financial Reporting Standards (Updated in January 2022).
+8. Accounting and Auditing Related Requirements

+8.1 We normally require the accountants' reports and financial statements of overseas issuers seeking a primary or secondary listing on the Exchange to conform to the Hong Kong Financial Reporting Standards or the International Financial Reporting Standards 21 (Updated in January 2022).

-4 -Main Board Rules 4.11 to 4.13, 19.13, 19.25A, 19C.10D, and 19C.23 and Note 2.1 to paragraph 2 of Appendix 16 (GEM Rules 7.12, 18.04 and 24.18A).
-19.39 and Notes 2.1 and 2.4 to paragraph 2 of Appendix 16.
-See also JPS, paragraphs 56 to 62.
+Main Board Rules 4.11 to 4.13, 19.13, 19.25A, 19C.10D 19C.23 and Note 2.1 to paragraph 2 of Appendix 16 (GEM Rules 7.12, 18.04 and 24.18A).

-Voting Requirements for Certain Transactions under Israeli Law referred to in paragraphs 4.103 and 4.114
+Voting Requirements for Certain Transactions under Israeli Law referred to in paragraphs 4.10 and 4.11

-- I. Appointment of outside directors35 in a public company requires approval by (a) a majority of votes of members in a general meeting excluding those from a controlling shareholder or other members who have an interest related to the controlling shareholder, or (b) total votes opposing the appointment do not exceed 2% of total voting rights in the company36. - II.
-Matters that require approval by (a) a majority of votes of members in a general meeting excluding those from a controlling shareholder or any member with an interest in the approval, or (b) total votes opposing the appointment do not exceed 2% of total voting rights in the company37: - (i) The executive remuneration policy in a public company; - (ii) Approval for the chief executive officer ("CEO") to act as chairman of the board of directors, or vice versa, in a public company; - (iii) The terms of engagement with a public company officer other than a director which are not in accordance with the remuneration policy, and approval of CEO remuneration (even in accordance with the remuneration policy); - (iv) Terms of engagement with a director or in another capacity, not in accordance with the remuneration policy; - (v) Any transaction outside the ordinary course of business, with a controlling shareholder or any entity related thereto, or the renewal or such transaction after 3 years; - (vi) Amendments to the Articles of a public company, in which the controlling shareholders is also an officer, to include provisions for indemnification and insurance for company officers. - III.
-Matters that require any member participating in such vote to disclose to the general meeting whether that member has an interest in a transaction; failing which, that member's votes shall not be counted38: - (i) Voting on all matters referred to in I and II above; - (ii) The terms of engagement with a director, whether in his/ her capacity as director or in another capacity, in accordance with the remuneration policy;
+- I. Appointment of outside directors22 in a public company requires approval by (a) a majority of votes of members in a general meeting excluding those from a controlling shareholder or other members who have an interest related to the controlling shareholder, or (b) total votes opposing the appointment do not exceed 2% of total voting rights in the company23. - II.
+Matters that require approval by (a) a majority of votes of members in a general meeting excluding those from a controlling shareholder or any member with an interest in the approval, or (b) total votes opposing the appointment do not exceed 2% of total voting rights in the company24: - (i) The executive remuneration policy in a public company; - (ii) Approval for the chief executive officer ("CEO") to act as chairman of the board of directors, or vice versa, in a public company; - (iii) The terms of engagement with a public company officer other than a director which are not in accordance with the remuneration policy, and approval of CEO remuneration (even in accordance with the remuneration policy); - (iv) Terms of engagement with a director or in another capacity, not in accordance with the remuneration policy; - (v) Any transaction outside the ordinary course of business, with a controlling shareholder or any entity related thereto, or the renewal or such transaction after 3 years; - (vi) Amendments to the Articles of a public company, in which the controlling shareholders is also an officer, to include provisions for indemnification and insurance for company officers. - III.
+Matters that require any member participating in such vote to disclose to the general meeting whether that member has an interest in a transaction; failing which, that member's votes shall not be counted25: - (i) Voting on all matters referred to in I and II above; - (ii) The terms of engagement with a director, whether in his/ her capacity as director or in another capacity, in accordance with the remuneration policy;